aldolo69/oqtadrive/README.md

 ### Caveats & Current Limitations

-- Drive offset detection is only available for the *QL*, but may not always work reliably.
-It's possible to set a fixed value, i.e. `2` if the two internal drives on the *QL* are present.
+- Drive offset detection is only available for the *QL*.
+If you find that this is not working reliably, you can set a fixed value, i.e. `2` if the two internal drives on the *QL* are present.
 Have a look at the top of `oqtadrive.ino`.
-I haven't tried yet to bypass the internal drives on a *QL*, so I'd love to hear how that goes.
-For the *Spectrum* the offset defaults to `0`.
+For the *Spectrum* it's technically not possible to offer offset auto detection, and it defaults to `0`.
 If you want to use an actual *Microdrive* between *Interface 1* and the adapter, you need to set that.

 - When running more than one daemon under the same user, they will use the same auto-save directory and hence mutually overwrite auto-save states.
 If you need to run several instances, run them with different users.
 A better solution will be provided in the future.